spiral/docs/docs/en/component/storage.md

 # Storage and Cloud distribution

+The Spiral Framework offers a comprehensive solution for file storage and distribution through its `spiral/storage` and `spiral/distribution` components.
+The `spiral/storage` component provides powerful storage abstraction utilizing the capabilities of the Flysystem PHP package, offering convenient drivers for working with both local file systems and Amazon S3.
+The `spiral/distribution` component, which is integrated with the`spiral/storage` component, is responsible for generating public HTTP links for resources stored through the storage component.

+## Storage

 The component `spiral/storage` provides powerful storage abstraction thanks to the wonderful [Flysystem](https://github.com/thephpleague/flysystem) PHP package by Frank de Jonge.
 The Storage component integration provides simple drivers for working with local filesystems and Amazon S3.
 Even better, it's super simple to switch between these storage options between your local development machine and production server as the API remains the same for each system.

+> **Note**
-Please note that, unlike classical file systems, the store component provides an API which provides the operations of writing a file, checking its existence, reading and getting a public address of this file.
-All operations (which classic file systems have) for working with directories, or a list of files are not available.
+> Unlike classical file systems, the store component provides an API which provides the operations of
+> writing a file, checking its existence, reading and getting a public address of this file.
+All operations (which
+> classic file systems have) for working with directories, or a list of files are not available.

+### Installation

 To install the component: